 - Speak to a psychologist or counsellor

-If coping with anxiety on your own is becoming too overwhelming, consider reaching out for professional help by speaking to a psychologist/counsellor/therapist.
+If coping with anxiety on your own is becoming too overwhelming, consider reaching out for professional help by speaking to a therapist, psychologist, or counsellors in Singapore.
 These professionals are learned in their respective fields and are well-endowed with research knowledge and first-hand experience working with different individuals with anxiety disorders.
 They would be able to guide you through understanding yourself and the disorder better, as well as chime in with fresh perspectives that may help you to reorganise or even rewrite your thoughts, and finally, tailor coping strategies to suit your needs, to aid in your healing journey.
 Therapies like Cognitive Behavioural Therapy and Acceptance and Commitment Therapy are found to be effective in treating anxiety.
 If you would just like to have a chat about it, our therapists are more than happy to help!

 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
 We offer free 15-minutes consultation for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of mental wellness.
 For any enquiries, Whatsapp us or send them to email@example.com.
 Reach out to us today!